WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

 ------

-NVIDIA has developed a specific series of Single Board Computers, called Jetson , for various AI-related applications.
+NVIDIA has developed a specific series of Single Board Computers, called Jetson, for various AI-related applications.
 This product family includes several generations of CPU and GPU products with some key differences towards computing capabilities.
-The main added value in the context of Edge-AI of the Jetson series is the on-board hardware for acceleration of ML-related calculations so that these devices have a performance for AI inference and at the same time minimize the necessary power consumption for this at a minimum.
+The main added value in the context of Edge-AI of the Jetson series is the on-board hardware for acceleration of ML-related calculations, so that these devices have a performance for AI inference and at the same time minimize the necessary power consumption.
 An important hardware component when choosing a Jetson SBC is the on-board Graphical Proccesing Unit (GPU).
-The first generation Jetson uses use the Maxwell GPU architecture, followed by the Pascal architecture and the latest generation of Jetsons uses the Volta architecture where an important addition
+The first generation Jetson uses the Maxwell GPU architecture, followed by the Pascal architecture.
-Tensor Cores that provide
-significant performance gains in inference because of the ability to do mixed precision floating point calculations to optimize ML models very flexibly.
-Furthermore, it is true that NVIDIA not only provides hardware solutions but also an extensive set of software libraries libraries to make the best use of the hardware accelerators present on of the hardware accelerators present on the SBCs.
+The latest generation of Jetsons uses the Volta architecture where an important addition are the Tensor Cores, these cores provide significant performance gains in inference because of the ability to do mixed precision floating point calculations to optimize ML models very flexibly.
+Furthermore, it is true that NVIDIA not only provides hardware solutions but also an extensive set of software libraries to make the best use of the hardware accelerators present on the SBCs.
 Important software in this ecosystem is the Jetpack
-SDK which includes a linux operating system for the Jetson SBCs and further bundles all other important libraries. bundles.
-For example, there is the CUDA computing toolkit to provide GPU computing computing, cuDNN the CUDA deep learning accelerator framework and Tensor RT which is a framework to handle ML tasks such as image classification, object detection and image segmentation, minimize optimize, minimize latency and accelerate inference.
+SDK which includes a linux operating system for the Jetson SBCs and further bundles all other important libraries.
+For example, there is the CUDA computing toolkit to provide GPU computing, cuDNN the CUDA deep learning accelerator framework and Tensor RT which is a framework to handle ML tasks such as image classification, object detection, image segmentation, minimize latency and accelerate inference.
-Furthermore, there is the image processing framework Visionworks which can optimize a large number image processing tasks.
-In addition to the Jetpack SDK, the recently added the NVIDIA Transfer Learning toolkit.
-This software serves specifically to make pre-trained ML models for a range of use cases available for available for direct use in AI applications.
+Furthermore, there is the image processing framework Visionworks which can optimize a large number of image processing tasks.
+In addition to the Jetpack SDK, they recently added the NVIDIA Transfer Learning toolkit.
+This software serves specifically to make pre-trained ML models for a range of use cases available for direct use in AI applications.
 The models are optimized for inference on NVIDIA hardware and aim to minimize the time to market since one does not have to start from scratch.
 The available models can also be adapted